 With buttercream embroidery, I like to chill the frosted cake in the freezer for at least 15-20 minutes to firm up the frosting before beginning the piping and brushing process.
 (This will keep your smooth base-coat of frosting intact as you work.)

-With this technique, you can create all sorts of patterns for birthday cakes, wedding cakes, and more.
-Delicate floral patterns using shades of ivory or white will give a lovely lace effect.
+With this technique, you can create all sorts of patterns for birthday cake designs, wedding cakes, and more.
+We have done a floral brush embroidery cake design as well.

 However, you can also achieve a dramatic, almost marbled look within your brush embroidery as we did today- where bright, contrasting colors result in a vibrant, uniquely beautiful autumn design!